 SOMETHING which came up in conversation twice this week: People today find it so difficult to comprehend moral complexity.
 No, rather, they don’t even try to comprehend it, they just divvy the world up into the goodies and baddies.
 (It is a vice particularly found in American thinking and spreads worldwide with the increasing Americanisation of the planet).
 There are the goodies on one side and the baddies on the other.
 Syria is a perfect example of this, where William Hague has been so astoundingly foolish as to recognise some farcical ‘Syrian National Council’ as the legitimate government of the country.
 Assad falls pretty far short of one’s ideal of a modern ruler, but under his rule, Syrians of all persuasions — Sunni, Shia, Alawite, Christian, Jew — occupy positions of importance in government, the military, society, politics, the economy.
 How long do we expect that to last when the Islamists take over with the blessing of Mssrs Hague & co.?
 We now see those brave and noble Libyan rebels we were so instrumental in ushering into power desecrating the graves of British soldiers in a war cemetery.
 It was easily foreseen, the dangers were pointed out beforehand, but The People In Charge exist in a bubble completely disconnected from reality, which they then counterproductively influence for the poorer.

 Personally, I wonder if we should just progressively ignore them.
 The government, that is.
 What if we all simultaneously stopped paying our taxes?
 Created complicated networks of mutual support through family, friends, and like-minded people rather than accepting the ever-decreasing largesse of the government handout?
 An anarcho-Cusackian dream: giving this ugly modern government the cold shoulder.
-Though it’s perhaps hypocritical of me, being a member of an Irish political party and actively involved in a Scottish one, to say so, avoiding politics is much better for one’s wellbeing.
+Though it’s perhaps hypocritical of me, working in politics and being a member of an Irish political party, to say so, avoiding politics is much better for one’s wellbeing.
 I have to maintain a very fine balancing act between information and ignorance in order to be involved without being consumed.
 Nec tamen consumebatur, as they say.

 Despite today’s antipathy to moral complexity, God does grant one little moments of grace and light along the way.
 A few months ago I found myself smoking a cigarette alongside a Labourite Member of Parliament, and somehow within thirty seconds we got on to the subject of the American Civil War — which is a veritable Marianas Trench of moral complexity.
 But in this case like instantly recognised like, and we found ourselves agreeing that Abraham Lincoln was a despicable racist and General Lee an outstanding gent.
 (Or did we just fall into the fallacy of inverting the usual goodie versus baddie thinking?).
 People forget that Lincoln, like many abolitionists, wanted to prevent the expansion of slavery to new states because they wanted to keep those states white, and keeping them slavery-free also kept them black-free.
 There’s an aspect of the conflict that pits those who wanted an ethnically cohesive (which is to say, white) industrial democracy against those who wanted an oppressive racially diverse agricultural oligarchy.
 You won’t find that in American textbooks.